 Faced with the disappointment of her parents, Lee vows to make the Good Indian Daughter “the hill I was going to die on”.
 The costs to herself are profound.
 When she is sexually assaulted as a child, her mother is quick to cover it up to preserve the male family member’s honour in some of the book’s most appalling scenes.
 Lee is frank about the impact of this submission to patriarchy more broadly: 40 per cent of global suicides are Indian women, despite making up only 17 per cent of the world’s population; there are more than 450,000 “missing” female births each year in India, what journalist Barkha Dutt describes as a “euphemism for gender-driven genocide”.
 Above all the effect is one of silence, both of those missing girls, and the literal silencing of Lee’s voice.
 She’s writing, she says, “to raise someone who would scream”.

 Good Indian Daughter flows loosely from the outset, circling its bleak core tentatively until it seems Lee is ready to confront it head on.
 Sometimes the combination of humour and trauma make for odd bedfellows, even if humour is the oldest coping mechanism in the book.
-Lee writes in an author’s note that her memoir as a “trauma testament”, particularly by white readers eager to pontificate.
+Lee writes in an author’s note that she doesn’t want her memoir to be seen as a “trauma testament”, particularly by white readers eager to pontificate.
 But the book resists such banal readings: it is as sad, light, funny and above all complicated as a memoir of parents and parenting should be.

 Gay rating: not gay.